MrVPlusOne/academic-kickstart/content/home/about.md

 # Biography

-I am a *1st-year* Computer Science PhD student at the University of Texas at Austin.
-I am a member of the [UTOPIA Research Group](http://utopia.cs.utexas.edu) where I work with my adviser [Prof. Işıl Dillig](http://www.cs.utexas.edu/~isil/) on research problems related to Programming Languages.
+I am a 2nd-year Computer Science PhD student at UT Austin, where I work with my adviser [Işıl Dillig](http://www.cs.utexas.edu/~isil/) in the [UTOPIA Research Group](http://utopia.cs.utexas.edu).

-My research interests lie within the intersection of Programming Languages, Formal Methods, and Artificial Intelligence.
-In particular, I am interested in developing automated approaches for software testing, program synthesis, and theorem proving.
-My current research focuses on combining machine learning techniques, such as Evolutionary Algorithms and Reinforcement Learning, with more traditional programming language techniques like Symbolic Deduction or SMT Solvers.
+My research focuses on combining machine learning and AI with programming language techniques.
+In particular, I am interested in tackling challenging tasks that require reasoning about discrete and abstract mathematical objects (e.g., programs, logical formulas, and type systems).

+So far, my colleagues and I have applied evolutionary algorithms to synthesizing input patterns that trigger program worst-case behaviors, reinforcement learning to synthesizing proofs about relational program properties, and currently, graph neural networks to infer type annotations for gradually typed programs.

-Before I joined UTOPIA, I received my bachelor's degree in Physics from the University of Science and Technology of China.
+Before joining UTOPIA, I received my bachelor's degree in Physics from the University of Science and Technology of China.